Shivaprasadr/my_flask_project/README_flask_social_auth.md

 This explanation should help you get back on track with your project!

-if any db changes needed , we need to update the modules and run the below migrsate comand flash db init flask db migrate -m "Added fields for GitHub user data" flask db upgrade
+if any db changes needed , we need to update the modules and run the below migrsate comand flask db init flask db migrate -m "update the nullable value as false for both google and github" flask db upgrade